-Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription drug.
+Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription.
 A copayment is a set amount (for example \$10), rather than a percentage.

-Cost Sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are received.
-(This is in addition to the plan's monthly premium.)
-Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug is received.
+Cost Sharing - Cost sharing refers to amounts that a member has to pay when services are received.
+Cost sharing includes any combination of the following three types of payments: (1)

+any deductible amount a plan may impose before services are covered; (2) any fixed "copayment" amount that a plan requires when a specific service is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service, that a plan requires when a specific service is received.